-For traditional Time Division Multiplexed (TDM) Integrated Access, Qwest provides multiplexing on T-1, DS-3, and OC-n access circuits.
+For traditional TDM Integrated Access, Qwest can provide multiplexing on T-1, DS-3, and OC-n access circuits.
 As an example, the homogeneous nature of our Synchronous Optical Network (SONET) network allows Qwest to:

 TDM provides fixed and guaranteed performance to each service provided over the dedicated access.
 Agencies can define the size of access to each network service to match the different performance requirements of their applications.